Azure/AKS-DevSecOps-Workshop/docs/modules/Module1/lab-workloadidentity.md

 Workload Identity allows pods to access Azure resources using Azure managed identities and removes the need to store any principal secrets.
 For example, given a workload that may store files in Azure Storage,  when it needs to access those files, the pod authenticates itself against the resource as an Azure managed identity.

 Workload Identity for AKS integrates with the Kubernetes native capabilities to federate with any external identity providers.
 The feature sunsets the existing AAD Pod-Managed Identity offering and makes it easier to use and deploy, and overcome several limitations in AAD Pod-Managed Identity.

+This lab will perform the following work:
+- (PreReq) Enable OIDC Preview provider features & AZ CLI preview extension
+- Enable OIDC Issuer and Workload Identity features on the AKS cluster
+- Create a Managed Identity
+- Create a Service Account in Kubernetes
+- Create a Keyvault secret and grant the Managed Identity access to read secrets
+- Establish a federated trust between Kubernetes and AAD
+- Deploy a sample application and validate it can access the Keyvault secret using the Managed Identity

+The following is a sequence diagram for Workload Identity:

 ![Sequence Diagram](../../assets/images/module1/aks-workload-identity-model.png)